 A break to taste ‘cocas’ and other delicatessen

-Located at the entrance to El Nacional, La Paradeta reflects in its name the intention of the designers of this gastronomic macro-space: a place to take a break, chat and relax whilst having a drink and some of the delicatessen dishes that are offered on its menu, on which the cocas and the mini pizzas stand out.
+Located at the entrance to El Nacional, La Parada reflects in its name the intention of the designers of this gastronomic macro-space: a place to take a break, chat and relax whilst having a drink and some of the delicatessen dishes that are offered on its menu, on which the cocas and the mini pizzas stand out.

-La Paradeta is the most versatile area in the complex, where you can stop and eat at any time, whether you are looking for a peaceful café, a place to eat quickly, a table to enjoy some mediterranean gastronomy, a corner to have a relaxed afternoon tea or a place for an after work drink.
+La Parada is the most versatile area in the complex, where you can stop and eat at any time, whether you are looking for a peaceful café, a place to eat quickly, a table to enjoy some mediterranean gastronomy, a corner to have a relaxed afternoon tea or a place for an after work drink.

 This restaurant’s culinary offer starts, as with the other restaurants at El Nacional, with double fermented bread and coca flatbread accompanied by Garland tomatoes, oil and salt, to be spread to the taste of each person.
 Using this as a base, there is El Nacional’s assortment of cheeses or the splendid Iberian ham from Guijuelo.